Design Process

 It allowed me to setup design and frontend in a way that is compatible with my hybrid way of working.

-I would ideally find a similar opportunity as Founding Designer and Frontend Engineer at an early stage startup.
+I would ideally find a similar opportunity as Funding Designer and Frontend Engineer at an early stage startup.

 Design & Code